branley1/cue-list/README.md

 # Cue List App
-An easy-to-use task management app with priority-based sorting and deadline tracking to help you stay on top of your tasks.
+An easy-to-use task management app with priority-based sorting and deadline tracking to help me stay on top of my tasks.

 ## Features
 - Add, edit, and delete to-dos